 The Tesla Powerwall is a wall-mounted battery storage system suitable for home or small business use.
 Its lithium-ion battery pack is rechargeable, supplying solar energy storage for self-consumption, load shifting or backup power.
-The Powerwall’s electrical interface is provided by an internally isolated bi-directional DC/DC converter governing battery charge and discharge rates for integration with grid-connected solar inverters.
+The Tesla Powerwall’s electrical interface is provided by an internally isolated bi-directional DC/DC converter governing battery charge and discharge rates for integration with grid-connected solar inverters.

 Powerwall achieves new levels of safety for home solar energy storage.
 It is a factory assembled, fully-certified power pack and contains no user maintainable components.
 The microprocessor controlled DC/DC converter is electrically isolated from the internal battery thus eliminating user access to live terminals during installation or maintenance.

-Tesla Energy is one of most innovative, trusted and well-known brand names involved in the solar energy storage marketplace.
+Tesla Energy is one of the most innovative, trusted and well-known brand names involved in the solar energy storage marketplace.
 Both the Tesla Powerwall and the Tesla Powerwall 2 are viewed by many as the best solar batteries available today regarding technology and value for money.
 What a brilliant piece of marketing by Elon Musk, to take what was an ugly battery system that in most cases was hidden away in a back shed and turn it into a sleek wall mounted device that looks something like a giant iPod.

 Storing energy from solar panels in batteries for use after sunset is nothing new, for decades lead-acid batteries have been used in remote areas as an alternative source of electricity, particularly in places with no access to a power grid.
-Energy storage technology is advancing due to a combination of factors such as increases in the costs of fossil fuel production, rapid advances in the efficiency of solar power generation and battery energy storage technologies, and price reductions of solar panels and batteries making these types of systems much more competitive with fossil-fueled electricity.
+Energy storage technology is advancing due to a combination of factors such as increases in the costs of fossil fuel production, rapid advances in the efficiency of solar power generation and battery energy storage technologies, and price reductions of solar panels and batteries are making these types of systems much more competitive with fossil-fueled electricity.

 Tesla Powerwall 1.0

 The first version of the Tesla Powerwall went on sale in Australia in mid-2015 and sparked an energy storage revolution, this version of the Powerwall is a lithium-ion battery with a storage capacity of 7kWh which is enough to cover about half the daily energy needs of most Australian homes.
-The round trip efficiency of the Powerwall is 92.5%, weight 97kg, dimensions 130cm x 86cm and it looked good! the sleek design of the unit made it easy to mount on a wall in an out of the way location.
+The round trip efficiency of the Powerwall is 92.5%, weight 97kg, dimensions 130cm x 86cm and it looked good!
+The sleek design of the unit made it easy to mount on a wall in an out of the way location.